Wallethub/cjs2web/README.md

 #### Output

-When an *output* name the result is written to the disk and not to the standard output.
+When an *output* name is provided the result is written to the disk and not to the standard output.

 #### Watch